Business credit policy

 Customers with four or more residential accounts may be considered businesses and be subject to this SRP Credit Policy for SRP Business Customers.

 A service fee will be added on your first bill to cover the initial expense of establishing your account.
 Fee amounts are listed at the end of this policy summary.

 You must change the name on your account when the name of your business is legally changed.
 You will be required to provide legal proof of the name change and will be responsible for payment of all outstanding and future electric bills on your accounts.
 In addition, depending on what prompted the name change, you may be subject to the terms and deposits outlined in this policy.

-If you are a sole proprietor, you will be asked to provide evidence that you have been in business for at least three years.
+If you are a sole proprietor, you will be asked to provide evidence that you have been in business for at least two years.
 In addition, if you request to hold your SRP account in your individual name, SRP will require you to provide your Social Security number; otherwise, a deposit cannot be waived.

 If SRP requires a deposit, the deposit will be held for a minimum of three years.
 After three years of service, SRP can re-evaluate the need for a deposit.
 The key factors considered are as follows:

 - Financial condition or creditworthiness

 SRP may request private company financial statements in order to complete the evaluation.
 A consumer credit report may be obtained if you are requesting service as a sole proprietor and the account will be held in your personal name.
 A deposit will be assessed if you decline to provide the information needed to complete a credit review.